Jyotsna076/apnacollege-demo/README.md

 # apnacollege-demo
-this is a my first github repo
+this is a my first github repo.
+Athor - jyotsna kushwaha